 Evens, an ambitious Haitian boy, knows who poisoned his dog, Scraps and vows to get even.
 Because he manages most of the flyer and newspaper deliveries around town he sees a lot of things, things some citizens would rather be kept secret.
-Getting even for the dog’s death will require smarts by manipulating not only some of these people, but also the high school bully, whose hides a very dark secret.
+Getting even for the dog’s death will require smarts by manipulating not only these people, but also the high school bully, whose hides a very dark secret of his own.
 Manipulating the big fella won’t be easy, but maybe a little bit of voodoo will go a long way.

 “Speak softly and carry a big stick; you will go far.”